Tender black currant muffins bursting with tart and juicy berries, you really won’t be able to resist them.

 - Gently fold in the black currants as well.
 (4)

 - Divide into the cupcake tin and bake for 20-22 minutes.

 - Let rest for 5 minutes.
 Then, transfer to a wire rack to cool completely.

-- Use a digital kitchen scale when baking; it guarantees for best results.
+- Use a digital kitchen scale when baking; it guarantees for best results (the Amazon affiliate link opens in a new tab).
 Otherwise, make sure you measure the flour correctly in a cup.
 Spoon the flour into a measuring cup and scrape off the top, don’t dunk the cup into the bag of flour.

 - Don’t overmix the batter, or the muffins will be dense.
 Mix in the dried ingredients and the black currants until just combined.

 - Don’t overfill the muffin cups; they should only be about ¾ full.